TyeYeah/othercveinfo/llvm-proj/README.md

 Aborted (core dumped)
 ```

-# Enabling new pass manager and Printing IR before the pass conflict and crash `llc`
+# 5. Enabling new pass manager and Printing IR before the pass conflict and crash `llc` in `llvm-18.1.2`

 ## Description
 When using `llc` to compile LLVM bytecode into assembly language, the option `--enable-new-pm` and `--print-before-pass-number` conflict and crash.